cmcuza/sst-gcn/readme.md

 [2]: F. Guo, D. Zhang, Y. Dong, and Z. Guo, “Urban link travel speed dataset from a megacity road network,” Scientific data, vol. 6, no. 1, pp. 1–8, 2019.

+[3] KDD ’17: Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
+New York, NY, USA: Association for Computing Machinery, 2017.